Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Financial Status:** Living paycheck to paycheck

 - **Jobs to Be Done:**
-  - Manage and prioritize multiple debt payments effectively.
+  - Identify the most beneficial debt repayment strategy.
-  - Reduce overall interest paid on loans and credit card debts.
+  - Minimize the total interest paid across all debts.
-  - Achieve financial independence by becoming debt-free.
+  - Estimate the timeline for becoming completely debt-free.

 - **Pains:**
-  - Struggles with managing multiple high-interest loans and credit card debts.
-  - Finds it difficult to prioritize payments and effectively manage cash flow.
+  - Lack of clarity and confidence in prioritizing debt payments.
-  - Experiences stress and anxiety related to financial instability.
+  - Persistent stress and anxiety due to uncertainty in managing multiple debts.
+  - Difficulty in finding practical tools to streamline debt management.

 - **Gains:**
+  - Regaining control over finances with clear, actionable repayment plans.
   - Achieving financial independence by becoming debt-free within a reasonable time frame.
-  - Feeling in control of financial future.
-  - Using a user-friendly tool that integrates with existing budgeting tools like YNAB.
+  - Seamless integration with budgeting tools like YNAB for efficient data management.

 - **Behavior:**
   - Recently started using YNAB to manage personal finances.